xnell90/MLSpear/README.md

 ![png](output_5_0.png)

-<div style="text-align: justify">Notice that each layer has two parameters.
+<p align="justify">Notice that each layer has two parameters.
 The first parameter represents the input dimension, while the second parameter represents the output dimension.
 When the neural network is drawn, the second layer represents the Tanh layer, the third layer represents the PreLu Layer, and the last layer represents the output layer, i.e the softmax layer (Note: Batch Normalization layer will not be shown in the draw_neural_network method).
-To train the model, first lets generate the donut dataset.</div>
+To train the model, first lets generate the donut dataset.</p>

 ```python